kajuberdut/dsorm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Data Structure ORM (dsORM) a tiny, extensible ORM that builds off of Python's built in data structures. dsORM can convert simple data structures such as dictionaries, enums, and dataclasses into tables.
+Data Structure ORM (dsORM) a tiny, extensible ORM that leverages Python's built in data structures. dsORM easily converts dictionaries, enums, and dataclasses into tables.
-For fine control you can craft tables, columns, and constraints from simple base classes.
+For fine control you can craft tables, columns, and constraints from provided base classes.

 If SQLAlchemy's expression language comes to mind, yes, this is a bit like that.
 But dsORM is much simpler.
 The entire functional code is in a single file which is currently under 1,500 lines.
 For comparison, PeeWee, a fairly small ORM is 7,723 lines long in it's main file and that doesn't contain all functional code.
-SQLAlchemy as of this writing contains 343,975 lines of Python code (though admittedly it dwarfs dsORM's feature set.)
+SQLAlchemy as of this writing contains 343,975 lines of Python code (admittedly, it dwarfs dsORM's feature set.)

 ### Designed for easy integration / modification